 Communication disorders may be developmental.
 Or they can be caused by:

-- Physical problems such as a problem in brain development
+Physical problems, such as a problem in brain or muscle development

-- Exposure to poisons (toxins) during pregnancy, such as street drugs or lead
+Exposure to poisons (toxins) during pregnancy, such as illegal drugs or lead

 Which children are at risk for communication disorders?

 Boys tend to be diagnosed with these disorders more often than girls.
 Researchers

 don’t know why.
 Children with these conditions often have other mental health problems.